Taribo West

 Taribo West (born 26 March 1974) is a Nigerian pastor and former professional footballer who played as a defender.
 He is best remembered for his various unusual and colourful hairstyles.

 After winning several major trophies with Auxerre in French football, West went on to play for both Milanese clubs, Inter Milan and AC Milan.
 He also appeared in the top-level leagues of England and Germany.

-At international level, West won 42 caps for Nigeria between 1994 and 2005, taking part in two World Cups and two African Championships.
+At international level, West was capped 42 times for Nigeria between 1994 and 2005, taking part in two World Cups and two African Championships.
 He also represented his country at the 1996 Olympics, winning a gold medal.

 Club career

 Early years

 Born in Port Harcourt, West was discovered by Monday Sinclair, who recruited him to play for Sharks.
 He started playing professionally with Obanta United in 1989, before returning to Sharks in 1990.
 West then played for Enugu Rangers in 1991, before joining Julius Berger in 1992.